Gerhard Schönbacher

-Gerhard Schönbacher (born 25 January 1954 in Graz, Austria) is a former professional cyclist.
+Gerhard Schönbacher (born 25 January 1954) is a former professional cyclist.

 Schönbacher was a professional cyclist for nine seasons, and rode the UCI World Championships seven times, but is mainly known for finishing last in the Tour de France in two consecutive years.

 Biography

-Schönbacher was born in Graz, Austria, on 25 January 1954.
+Schönbacher was born in Graz, Austria on 25 January 1954.
 In 1977, he became a professional cyclist.

 1979 Tour de France

 In the 1979 Tour de France, Schönbacher rode for the DAF team.
 Schönbacher lost a lot of time in the mountains, and after the 20th stage, he only had Philippe Tesnière behind him in the general classification.
 Tesnière had already finished last in the 1978 Tour de France, so he was aware of the publicity associated with being the lanterne rouge.

 In the 21st stage, Tesnière therefore rode extra slow.
 The winner of the time trial, Bernard Hinault, took 1 hour, 8 minutes and 53 seconds to cover the 48.8 km, Schönbacher used 1 hour, 21 minutes and 52 seconds, while Tesniere rode it in 1 hour, 23 minutes and 32 seconds; both were slower than all other cyclists.
 Tesnière's time was more than 20% slower than Hinault's, which meant that he had missed the time cut, and was taken out of the race.

 In the final stage, the riders traditionally keep a slow pace, because the winner is already known, but in 1979 this was not the case, and Bernard Hinault and Joop Zoetemelk were still battling for the overall victory.
 A large group, including Schönbacher could not keep up with the pace, and finished seven minutes behind Hinault.
 When Schönbacher was near the finish, he stopped and kissed the road, before he crossed the finishline.